ysmailifreitas/tribute-page-joker/README.md

-This project is one of five projects of the FreeCodeCamp course
+This project is one of the five projects of the FreeCodeCamp course

 You can see this project by clicking on the link bellow: